NABU Internet Adapter

 2023.01.21.00

-- Changed the default TCP Delay value to 0 because it seems to be working on my machine.
+I changed the default TCP Delay value to 0 because it works on my machine.
 If you have issues, increase them.

 - Included a README.TXT with details for Linux users who do not check the website for instructions on how to work around any of the bugs from .Net or Ubuntu